Kenny the Shark: Broadcast

-The series aired on Discovery Kids and premiered in the United States on November 1, 2003 (along with Tutenstein).
+The series aired on Discovery Kids and premiered in the United States on November 1, 2003.
 The final episode aired on February 19, 2005.
-After the series ended, reruns continued to air on Discovery Family until August 28, 2022.

-The series first broadcast internationally on CITV from April 2004 in the UK and later on DMAX.

 Home media

 The series was released on DVD in the United States by Genius Products and Discovery Home Entertainment with 2 volumes in 2007, and a third volume in 2008.

 Three DVD volumes from Magna Pacific in Australia entitled "First Bite" (with 10 short episodes), "Second Bite" (with 8 short episodes) and "Third Bite" (with 8 short episodes) were released in 2005.

 The first 10 episodes became available for purchase in the United States on the iTunes Store in 2009.